girip11/code-repl/Python/Python3AbsoluteBeginners/chapter_6_functions.md

 ## Docstring convention
 * First line - short description of the function
 * function parameters description
-* longer description of the function explaining algorithm used if anu
+* longer description of the function explaining algorithm used if any
 * return value description
 * example function call with optional arguments, keyword arguments.
 * information on side-effects, exceptions